Top 5 Stripe alternatives: compare fees, features & benefits

 Airwallex

-Airwallex is a global payment solution that lets you accept payments in more than 160 payment methods across 180 countries.
-No-code to fully-customisable integration options make it easy to get started quickly, and you can save your business a tonne of fees with like-for-like settlement into multi-currency accounts.
-In other words, you can settle payments in the same currency that your customers pay in, saving you on costly exchange rates.
+Airwallex is a global financial platform that lets you accept payments using more than 160 payment methods in over 200 countries.
+No-code to fully customisable integration options make it easy to get started quickly, and you can save your business a significant amount in fees with like-for-like settlement into multi-currency accounts.
+In other words, you can settle payments in the same currency that your customers pay in (across 21 currencies), saving you on costly exchange rates.

-It’s easy to open an account with local bank details in Airwallex, without having to go to a bank or complete any complicated paperwork.
-The platform also offers FX and transfer solutions, with competitive interbank fees.
-Uniquely, our investment product, Yield, allows businesses to earn competitive rates on their idle AUD and USD funds.
-Other features like virtual cards, accounts payable, and expense management, make it ideal for growing businesses.
+Opening an account with local bank details with Airwallex is straightforward, and you don’t need to visit a bank or complete complicated paperwork.
+You can open domestic and foreign currency accounts in 21 countries within minutes.
+The platform also offers FX and transfer solutions with competitive interbank fees across 90+ currencies, helping you save up to 80% on FX fees compared to traditional banks.
+Our investment product, Yield, allows businesses to earn competitive rates on their idle AUD and USD funds.
+Other features like virtual cards, accounts payable, and expense management make it ideal for growing businesses.

-Airwallex fees:
+Airwallex fees

 Subscription fees: Airwallex’s ‘Explore’ bundle starts from $29 per month, which can be waived by holding a minimum of $10,000 or depositing $5,000 per month.

-Domestic transactions: Free
+Domestic transfer fees: Free

-International transactions: Free to 120+ countries
+International transactions: Free to 120+ countries (FX margin of 0.5–1% applies).

 Braintree